Today I’m going to show you how to build your own cheap and easy Smart Home from scratch.

-Smart light switches are awesome, even if a little expensive, they let you control the devices you allocate in your home via your voice, smartphone app or the wall switch.
-I use mine to control the lighting in my living room, hallway, bedroom and the backboard on my bed as you can see below:
+Smart light switches are awesome, even if a little expensive, they let you control the devices you allocate in your home via your voice, smartphone app, or wall switch.
+I use mine to control the lighting in my living room, hallway, bedroom, and the backboard on my bed as you can see below:

 View this post on Instagram

 Although my place has a lot that needs doing still, having lights which change depending on the time and provide less blue light is amazing 😍😍 #rgb #DIY #InstaTags4Likes #online #gamer #gaming #bachelorpad #instagamer #playinggames #photooftheday #onlinegaming #videogameaddict

 Here are some of my favorite features of Smart Light Switches:

 Yes & No, this really depends on your type of smart light switch.
 A lot of smart light switches will require a neutral, in fact, most will.
 There are a few options when you are trying to install a smart light switch and admittedly unless you’re DIY Savvy, it can be a bit of a pain.